Laurence Fournier Beaudry: Partnership with Sørensen

 Fournier Beaudry had a tryout with Danish ice dancer Nikolaj Sørensen in February 2012.
 He decided to team up with Vanessa Crone but called Fournier Beaudry five months later, shortly after Crone's decision not to compete with him.

 Fournier Beaudry and Sørensen decided to represent Denmark while continuing to train under Marie-France Dubreuil and Patrice Lauzon in Montreal, Quebec.

-2013–2014 season
+2013–2014 season: First Danish national title

 Making their international competition debut in the fall of 2013, they won gold at the 2013 Pavel Roman Memorial, silver at the 2013 Ice Challenge, and bronze at the Toruń Cup.
 At the 2014 Danish Championships, they were the only competitors in ice dance.

 In their ISU Championship debut, they placed thirteenth at the 2014 European Championships and concluded the season placing twenty-ninth at the 2014 World Championships in Saitama.

-2014–2015 season
+2014–2015 season: Second Danish national title

 The duo competed in three ISU Challenger Series events at the beginning of the season, placing fourth at the Volvo Open Cup, repeating as silver medallists at the Ice Challenge, and earning a bronze medal at the 2014 Autumn Classic.
 They were again the only competitors at the Danish Championships' ice dance event.

 They placed ninth at their second European Championships.
 At the 2015 World Championships in Shanghai, they placed eleventh.